KDE/kde-builder/doc/chapter_04/conf-options-table.md

 build at the same point in [the configuration file](./kdesrc-buildrc).

-Every identifier passed to this option is internally converted to a kdesrc-build module, with a [repository](#conf-repository) option set to the module-set's repository combined with the identifier name in order to setup the final repository to download from.
+Every identifier passed to this option is internally converted to a kde-builder module, with a [repository](#conf-repository) option set to the module-set's repository combined with the identifier name in order to setup the final repository to download from.
 All other options that are assigned in the module-set are also copied to the generated modules unaltered.

-The order that modules are defined in this option is important, because that is also the order that kdesrc-build will process the generated modules when updating, building, and installing.
-All modules defined in the given module-set will be handled before kdesrc-build moves to the next module after the module-set.
+The order that modules are defined in this option is important, because that is also the order that kde-builder will process the generated modules when updating, building, and installing.
+All modules defined in the given module-set will be handled before kde-builder moves to the next module after the module-set.

 If you need to change the options for a generated module, simply